 #14 Writer’s Relief

-A resourceful website for authors, Writer’s Relief also provides book editing and publishing services which you as a remote proofreader can get involved in.
+A resourceful website for authors, Writer’s Relief also provides book editing and publishing services that you, as a remote proofreader, can get involved in.

 Since they have copy editors going over everything beforehand, you’ll just have to focus on catching the little mistakes that slipped through.

 Prompt provides coaching services for college applicants, helping them with personal statements and essays.

 You will need to be/have been a university student yourself, and you’re expected to give more feedback than just online proofreading.
 It’s a good opportunity if you want to start with academic editing, though.

 #16 OneSpace Freelancers

 OneSpace is a site made for relatively new freelancers.
 There aren’t as many job postings on this site as on other proofreading services, but you do get support and feedback from their staff.

 They provide advice on how you can work better as a freelancer and build your business, so even if you don’t necessarily find remote work in this space, it’s a good way to learn the craft of maintaining your freelance proofreading business in the long run.